DESIGNABILITIES Design Research Journal is managed and edited by Tom Bieling.

-Research Assistance Allumni: Ulrike Gollner, Tiago Martins, Chiara Esposito, Fabian Werfel, Andrea Clemens, Inci-Ana-Zohrap (R.i.P.), Tilo Westermann, Sarah Schipper, Oskar Koller, Johannes Geng.
+Research Assistance Allumni: Ulrike Gollner, Tiago Martins, Chiara Esposito, Fabian Werfel, Andrea Clemens, Inci-Ana-Zohrap (R.i.P.), Dr. Tilo Westermann, Sarah Schipper, Oskar Koller, Johannes Geng.

 We are currently seeking student research interns.

-Dipl.-Des.
-Tom Bieling, research fellow at the Design Research Lab at Berlin University of the Arts, currently finishing his PhD, founded DESIGNABILITIES in 2007.
-He is a visiting professor at the German University in Cairo (GUC; Faculty of Applied Sciences & Art) and held numerous guest lectures and workshops at international universities (e.g. Mumbai, São Paulo, Cairo, Basel, Milan, Portland, Spokane, Edinburgh, Brussels, Nottingham, Tallinn, Bremen, Budapest, Dresden, Potsdam, Hildesheim, Eindhoven or Rotterdam).
+Prof. Dr. phil.
+Tom Bieling, teaches Design Theory and Research at Zentrum für Designforschung (Hamburg University of Applied Sciences) and founded DESIGNABILITIES / designforschun.org in 2007.
+Previously at Design Research Lab (Berlin University of the Arts 2010–2019) and T-Labs/TU Berlin (2007–2010).
+He has been visiting professor at the University of Trento (Italy) and the German University in Cairo (GUC; Faculty of Applied Sciences & Art), teaches Social Design at LCC/UAL London, Designwissenschaften at HAWK, Design Theory at BIU, Design History / Design Theory at GIU-AS, and Transformation Design / Design Theory at NDU St. Pölten (Austria).
+He is Co-Editor of the book series Design Meanings (Mimesis), part the Board of International Research in Design (BIRD) and has been research fellow at the Vilém Flusser Archive (since 2019).
+He held numerous guest lectures and workshops at international universities (e.g. Mumbai, São Paulo, Cairo, Basel, Milan, Portland, Spokane, Edinburgh, Brussels, Nottingham, Tallinn, Bozen/Bolzano, Trient, Bremen, Budapest, Dresden, Potsdam, Hildesheim, Eindhoven or Rotterdam).
 Exhibitions in New York, London, Berlin, Vienna, Manchester, Sheffield, Milano, Munich, Dresden, St. Etienne, Karlsruhe, St. Gallen, Eindhoven, St. Quirin, Darmstadt, Paderborn and Cologne.
-He was recently announced “Young Innovator of the Year” by the Falling Walls Consortium. www.tombieling.com
+Latest Book publications: “Design (&) Activism”, “Inklusion als Entwurf” (Birkhäuser: Basel) and “Gender (&) Design”.
+Tom is member of the Scientific Advisory Board of the Institut Mensch, Ethik und Wissenschaft and was recently announced “Young Innovator of the Year” by the Falling Walls Consortium. www.tombieling.com

 [Foto: Kai Hattermann]

 Currently based in Berlin, Anja Neidhardt is a reader, writer, editor and curator travelling between languages, countries and the various fields of design.
 She is especially interested in exploring the fringe, the alternative and the counter current within the field of design, for they have the potential to inspire and inform contemporary discourses.
 In June 2016, Anja graduated with a masters in Design Curating and Writing from the Design Academy Eindhoven.
 From 2012 to 2014, she was editor at form, for which she still regularly writes.
 She has also worked with the German Design Council, Slanted, Damn, The Weekender, Timelab and Fictional Journal, among others.
-She joined the DESIGNABILITES Family in 2016.
+She joined the DESIGNABILITIES Family in 2016.

 Andréa Poshar is a Ph.D. researcher in Communication Design at Politecnico di Milano.
 She is a member of CARISM – Interdisciplinary Center for Research and Analysis of Media at Université Paris 2, Pantheon-Assas, Sorbonne Universities, and she also collaborates with the Research Lab on Typography and Graphic Language, Design Program at Senac University Center, São Paulo, Brazil.
 Poshar develops her research on creative resistance, design activism, media activism, and social and cultural changes.
 She teaches aesthetics of visual communication, art and media history, and creative processes on Advertising and Design Schools (University level).
-She joined the DESIGNABILITES Family in 2016.
+She joined the DESIGNABILITIES Family in 2016.

 Rita Maldonado Branco is a communication designer currently undertaking a PhD in Design at the University of Porto, in partnership with University of Aveiro and the Research Institute for Design, Media and Culture (ID+), Portugal.
 She graduated with distinction in MA Communication Design from Central Saint Martins, University of the Arts London (2012) with a project that explored communication design contributions to dementia.
 She is now taking this research forward through her PhD, using codesign to explore ways to enable people with dementia and their families to develop personalised communication strategies.
-She joined the DESIGNABILITES Family in 2016.
+She joined the DESIGNABILITIES Family in 2016.